 You might think that it’s a little late for a new year’s story – indeed, that is largely what the story itself is about.
 But yesterday after sitting in meditation for a while, I looked up at the calendar on the wall above my cushion to discover that Tuesday – as well as being Pancake Day – is also Tibetan New Year.
 This made me smile.
 Perhaps this story is not late after all.
 Perhaps it is right on time.

 The old me would almost certainly never have written this story at all.
 She would currently be driving herself to the brink of another breakdown stressing about getting her book finished.
 She certainly wouldn’t have allowed herself to write anything else.
-But I’m learning that this is my writing process.
+But I’m learning that this is part of my writing process.
 (I never had a “writing process” before long covid, unless you count staring at a screen for hours on end thanklessly trying to grind out words.)
 I’m learning to trust this process: in writing this piece, I’ve found myself reflecting on how change comes to the world, and some of the words I thought would belong here have actually made their way into the final chapter of my book.

 I’m also finding that I don’t always get much of a choice about what insists on being written.
 In the words of Donald Eadie – whose book “Into the Foothills of Transformation” has been an indispensable companion in recent months – “writing has become one of my ways of accepting and integrating what is going on around and within me.
 At times it has become so necessary it is as though something wants to be born.”
 This story wanted to be born.
 So here we are.